louis2688/wcccoach/src/data/blogs/blog-27.md

 Instead, online courses are becoming increasingly popular, and there are many reasons why they’re the future of education.

-1. Online learning offers convenience and flexibility
+1. Online Coaching offers convenience and flexibility
 2. High-quality student-tutor interactions
 3. Studying online is affordable for many people
-4. All age groups benefit from online learning
+4. All age groups benefit from Online Coaching
 5. More students can be enrolled
-6. There’s a vast amount of online learning resources
+6. There’s a vast amount of Online Coaching resources
 7. Web-based learning will grow in popularity

-**Online learning offers convenience and flexibility**
+**Online Coaching offers convenience and flexibility**

 Flexibility is one of the key reasons behind the growing demand for web-based learning.
 According to survey results published by the university ranking website Best Colleges, 59% of students who enroll in online education programs have children and 50% of them are employed.
 They highly value the opportunity to study when they can, as lectures are typically archived for later reference, making compulsory campus attendance a thing of the past.
 Also, they can work faster or slower on course material, depending on their current needs and understanding of the subject matter.